Have some keywords to describe your research topic? Use them in

 Contains substantial, signed articles with bibliographies

-For interdisciplinary research, check suggested resources in subject guides developed by NU librarians and the First Year Writing Guide --there is a PLAN tab withy information about thesis statement(s) and research tools
+For interdisciplinary research, check suggested resources in subject guides developed by NU librarians and the Research Fundamentals Guide --there is a PLAN tab with information about thesis statement(s) and choosing your research tools.

 Question: what is the difference between keyword and subject searching?